Age needs one voice. Now it has:

 Help the Aged in England.

-NHS-funded nursing care is the financial contribution paid by the local Primary Care Trust (PCT) towards the cost of meeting your nursing care needs if you live in a nursing home.
+NHS-funded nursing care is the financial contribution paid by the local Clinical Commissioning Group (CCG) towards the cost of meeting your nursing care needs if you live in a nursing home.
 It is paid directly to the care home.

 The factsheet on NHS continuing healthcare and NHS-funded nursing explains: